Junk Science in the Marketplace

 These nostrums are supposed to work all kinds of wonders from tuning up your immune system to raising your "energy levels", introducing anti-oxidants and slowing the ageing process.
 Many of the claims are identical with those made by hucksters of similarly worthless products such as ionized water and "clustered" waters. — and given the strong influence of mind on body (the placebo effect), it sometimes appears to work- for a while, at least!

+A substance is magnetized when its constituent molecules or structural elements can be permanently aligned in a definite direction by the influence of an external magnetic field.
 This can only happen in solids, and is known as ferromagnetism.
 Molecules that possess an odd number of electrons can be temporarily aligned by an applied magnetic field; such molecules are said to be paramagnetic.
 Water, H2O, contains 10 electrons, so it is not attracted to or oriented by a magnet.
 In fact water, like most molecules, is diamagnetic; it is actually repelled by a magnet, although so weakly that sensitive instruments are needed to observe this effect.
+And contrary to what you may read on these hawker sites, the properties of water (surface tension, density, internal structure, chemical or biological behavior) are not measurably altered by treatment with a magnet. |

 Of course, someone who is mainly after your money will try to convey the false impression that a substance is magnetized by the simple act of putting a magnet near it.
 This can be true for ferromagnetic substances such as iron, but definitely not for water!
 This fact does not prevent the diffusion of garbage such as